 Dependant on the size of the site there are approximately 200-300 small units mounted on the support structures under the solar panels at the end of each row of panels.
 These collect the DC electricity from the solar panels and convert it into AC electricity.
 This electricity is then directed into the Transformer Units via underground cabling.

-Transformer units collect the AC electricity supplied from the inverters and increase the voltage to 33kV and direct it towards the site substation.
-The number on the site depends on the size and requirements of the solar farm, each unit is a maximum height of 3 metres.
+Transformer units collect the AC electricity supplied from the inverters and increase the voltage to 33kV directing it towards the site substation.
+The number and size of transformers depends on the capacity and requirements of the solar farm.
+The units used will be a maximum height of approximately 3.3 metres depending on the site requirements.

 The transformer units are accessed via a network of unobstructed internal grass or gravel access tracks.